CCKJon/cookbook/frontend/JOURNAL.md

 - Need to do styling for private dashboard, update recipe, favorites page.
 - ~~create a reviews/comments posted for a recipe, allow comment sorting based off recency, stars, dates, etc.~~
 - create a sorting function for comments
+- to create a favorites list, a button to add a recipe to a favorites list needs to be created.

 Possible features to add: